Hikayat Hang Tuah: Significance and controversies

 Malay culture holds the Hang Tuah legends in extremely high regard.
 In fact, one of the hottest debates in Malay literature centers on the duel between Hang Tuah and Hang Jebat.
 Hang Tuah is a symbol of absolute loyalty to a ruler while Hang Jebat symbolizes freedom and justice.
 Hence, there is the question of who is right.
 Though it is generally perceived that there were five friends, there is doubt that Hang Lekir and Hang Lekiu are indeed two different persons.
 In the Jawi script, the letter "ﺭ" (ra) and the letter "ﻭ" (wow) look similar and those were part of the nouns "Leki-r" and "Leki-u".
 Due to the similarity, the differentiation of Lekir and Lekiu might be due to mistranslation.
 Many historians and literature experts disagree however, and point out that the five friends are a Malay version of the five warriors of Lord Krishna from the Mahabharata.

 Apart from that, Hikayat Hang Tuah is highly critical of the Javanese and deals with the rivalry between the Malay Sultanate of Malacca and the Javanese Majapahit Empire.
 In the literary work, many of the crooks and the villains were from Majapahit or Java.
 The king of Majapahit is depicted as an indecisive person and Majapahit's grand vizier, Gajah Mada, as sly, cunning and unsympathetic.
-The text is believed dated since 1700, the manuscript was dated in 1849.
-Hikayat Hang Tuah was first published by the Methodist Publishing House, Singapore in 1908, edited by Sulaiman bin Muhammed Nur and William Shellabear.

-Hikayat Hang Tuah was listed in UNESCO's Memory of the World Programme International Register in 2001.